How Existing (Single-Cost) Trainers Work¶

-The existing trainers should be enough for single-cost optimization tasks.
-If you want to do something different during training, first consider writing it as a callback, or write an issue to see if there is a better solution than creating new trainers.
-If your task is fundamentally different from single-cost optimization, you may need to write a trainer.
+The existing trainers should be enough for single-dataloader data-parallel single-cost optimization tasks.
+If you just want to do some extra work during training, first consider writing it as a callback, or write an issue to see if there is a better solution than creating new trainers.
+If your task is fundamentally different from single-cost optimization, you will need to write a trainer.

-But you can customize it by using the base
+You can customize the trainer by either using or inheriting the

-Add any tensors and ops you like, either before creating the trainer or inside
+Create any tensors and ops you need, before creating the trainer.

 Trainerand override the

 run_step()method.
 This way you can do something more than running an op.

 self.hooked_sess: only the hooked session will trigger the

 Session.runin one steps, special care needs to be taken to choose which session to use, because many states (global steps, StagingArea, summaries) are maintained through

 If you want to write a new trainer, Tensorpack examples include several different GAN trainers for a reference.